 In the event an employee is injured or becomes ill while on vacation leave, the employee may submit a written request to use sick leave and have the equivalent amount of vacation leave restored.
-The supervisor may require a written medical certificate.
+The supervisor may require a written medical certificate certificate as permitted by law.